4z0t/Oxygen/README.md

   :Description [[
     description of objective
-    ]] -- description that player will see in UI :Function "CategoriesInArea" -- function that will be called during objective start (annotated string) :To "kill" -- action to perform (can also replace objective function if wasnt specified) (also annotated) :Target
+    ]] -- description that player will see in UI :To(Oxygen.Objective.Kill) -- class of the objective that will be instantiated and will receive Target :Target
   {
     ... -- arguments for objective (annotated)